 Each student will have various advisors throughout the program.
 The role of the faculty advisor is to provide information to the student about the educational opportunities within the Department, to address concerns of the student as a whole person and on all issues that impinge upon the student's academic success.
 Each faculty advisor has a unique style of advising and educating.
 The advisor is the person to see if students feel confused about University policies, registration procedures, course selection, licensure and career options, or the need to talk confidentially with someone about educational situations.
 Therefore, students should address all personal and Departmental concerns to their assigned advisor.
 Developing a good faculty-advisor-student relationship involves meeting periodically, discuss the student's evolving interests, reviewing the student's academic and experiential background, and exploring the student's short-term and long-term goals.
 It is the student's responsibility to contact the appropriate advisor to schedule an appointment.

-Beginning in the second semester, David Shepard, the Graduate Advisor will meet with students needing help with scheduling or other issues.
+Beginning in the second semester, the Graduate Advisor, Rebekah Smart, will meet with students needing help with scheduling or other issues.
 Students are required to meet with the Graduate Advisor regarding Advancement to Practicum standing the fall or spring semester prior to taking the first practicum class (COUN 530).
 Periodically, the study plan should be reviewed and updated to ensure that course sequencing and graduation requirements are being met.
 Maintaining this study plan form will make further application and petition procedures less time-consuming and should positively impact time to graduation.

-Students are required to attend the Exit Interview with Mary Read the semester they plan on graduating to understand procedures for graduation and licensure.
+Students are required to attend the Exit Interview with Dave Hart the semester they plan on graduating to understand procedures for graduation and licensure.

 Students are invited to meet with advisors every semester, especially if they are unable to follow the study plan developed with an advisor.